deta/cloud-docs/docs/micros/visor.md

 ### Visor doesn't show the error

 Sometimes you will get a `500` response from our server and no errors will show up in Visor, in that case you could quickly check our system logs for you Micro with `deta logs`.

+## Issues

+If you run into any issues, consider reporting them in our [Github Discussions](https://github.com/orgs/deta/discussions).